[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 Software developers are understandably worried.
 In fact, nearly 30 percent of the 550 software developers surveyed by Evans Data Corporation, a California-based market research firm that specializes in software development, believe that their development efforts will be replaced by artificial intelligence in the foreseeable future.

 AI has significantly impacted the software development landscape in recent years, bringing about several notable changes and advancements.
-Here are some ways in which AI has influenced software development:
+Programmers are using AI to generate code, automate repetitive and boring tasks, detect bugs easier, and make the DevOps process more efficient.

-AI has enabled automation of various software development tasks, boosting productivity and efficiency.
+With the help of AI, developers can automate some types of software development tasks, which boosts their productivity and efficiency.
 For example, AI-powered tools can automatically generate code snippets, perform code refactoring, and assist in bug detection and fixing.
-This automation helps developers save time and focus on more complex and critical aspects of software development.
+That helps to save time and focus on more complex and critical aspects of software development.

-AI has improved the testing and quality assurance processes.
+AI also influenced the testing and quality assurance processes.
 AI-based testing tools can analyze code, identify potential vulnerabilities, and automatically generate test cases.
 Machine learning techniques are employed to learn from past test results and predict areas of code that are more likely to contain bugs.
 This helps developers identify and fix issues early in the development cycle, leading to higher-quality software.

 NLP, a subfield of AI, has made significant strides in understanding and processing human language.
 NLP technologies have influenced software development through the development of chatbots, virtual assistants, and voice-activated interfaces.
 These applications allow users to interact with software systems using natural language, enhancing user experiences and opening up new avenues for software development.